English | Deutsch

 My intention to flee the rain on the south side of the Pyrenees didn’t work out very well.
 A down pour sent us searching for shelter with many other visitors.
 Within short time there were a lot of ooooh’s and aaaah’s about Hesper standing in between the international crowd and tolerating many hands from strangers petting her.

-As soon as the rain slowed down we headed to a bar at the brim of the Old Town of San Sebastián.
-In not very good Spanish I ordered an Irish Coffee to warm up.
+As soon as the rain slowed down we headed to a Pintxos bar at the brim of the Old Town of San Sebastián.
+In not very good Spanish I ordered some Pintxos which is something like Tapas in the local San Sebastian Basque language.

 I heard a lot of the Basque language spoken in San Sebastián.
 From the border in Spain I’d observed that the street signs were only in Basque and Spanish.
 Sorry for the French who just hop the border – but they might speak Basque, too anyway.
 No wonder the French – Spanish Basque region feels like a separate country!